Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Hyperparameter investigations to unveil the most significant factor of degradation

 \subsection{U-Net and Text-Encoder}

-Figure~\ref{figure:hyperparameters_experiments:unet_text_encoder} shows the Chains of Diffusion when one of U-Net or text encoder is finetuned.
-Similar degradation happens when the text encoder is not updated (second row), and the degradation pattern is different when the U-Net of Stable Diffusion is not updated since image qualities that models can generate do not change in this case.
-However the contents of images are not preserved as text encoder is updated.
+Figure~\ref{figure:hyperparameters_experiments:unet_text_encoder} illustrates the Chain of Diffusion with either the U-Net or text encoder finetuned.
+When the text encoder is not updated (second row), similar degradation occurs.
+However, the degradation pattern changes when the U-Net is not updated, as the model's ability to generate images remains unchanged.
+In contrast, updating the text encoder results in a loss of image content preservation.